Looking for fun things to do with the kids?

 Advertisement

 The National Gallery of Victoria (NGV) is housed within two magnificent buildings: NGV International and NGV Australia.
-They both offer a diverse range of international and local artists, exhibitions, programs, and events spanning contemporary art, major historic showcases, fashion, design, and more, the NGV is a cultural hub for all.
+They both offer a diverse range of international and local artists, exhibitions, programs, and events spanning contemporary art, major historic showcases, fashion, design, and more.
 Be sure to visit the NGV Kids Gallery, which features FREE kid’s exhibitions throughout the year.

 Location: 180 St Kilda Road, Melbourne